Projects we support

 Worldwide, over 1.5 billion people are infected with worms.
 Yes, that's right.
 1.5 BILLION.
-In the foreground are the worm diseases schistosomiasis and helminthiasis.
+The main infections are the worm diseases schistosomiasis and helminthiasis.
 The worm larvae enter the human body via contaminated soil, plants or water.
-The worm infestation can, especially in children, severe health consequences have and also fatal.
+The worm infestation can cause, especially for children, severe health consequences or even lead to death.
 For example, helminthiasis can lead to long-term growth disorders and anemia.
 Also the future of the children is endangered by the worm infestation: Due to school absences due to the disease, they can not enjoy sufficient education and earn significantly less than healthy children in adulthood - the risk of spending their entire lives in poverty increases immensely.

-This involves children taking deworming pills twice a year under supervision, which reliably rid them of the parasites.
-Deworm The World focuses primarily on two countries Kenya and India.
+This involves children taking deworming pills which reliably rid them of the parasites twice a year under supervision.
+Deworm The World focuses primarily on two countries: Kenya and India.
 Here, the average total cost per treatment ranges from $0.35 to $0.66.
-The organization works with government agencies and promotes not only the preparation and implementation of the programs, but also the subsequent evaluation.
+The organization works with government agencies and promotes not only the preparation and implementation of the programs but also the subsequent evaluation.

 In 2017 alone, Deworm The World reached 280 million children.
 With its deworming measures, the project is not only particularly cost effective, but also very transparent and continues to have a high growth potential.

 Every tenth person lives from less than 1.90 dollars a day - so in extreme poverty.
-Now it is, however, so that donations do not arrive at many programs directly, but only in a roundabout way at the needy.
+Unfortunately, donations of many programs do not reach those in need directly but indirectly.
 Classic development cooperation projects are often influenced more by political decisions than by the actual needs of the people in need.
-In addition, substantial portions of the money often go for Mitarbeiter:innen from donor countries or administrative costs drauf..
+In addition, substantial portions of the money often cover wages of employees from donor countries or administrative costs.

-GiveDirectly does it differently: Here, people living in extreme poverty are transferred money by cell phone.
+GiveDirectly does it differently: Here, people living in extreme poverty receive a direct money transfer on their cell phone.
 The sum is the equivalent of one year's income.
 In Kenya, that's about $1,000 for a five-person household.
 These money transfers are not tied to any conditions and the recipients can use them, for example, to buy urgently needed food and medicine or to pay school fees.
-They do not have to pay back the money..
+They do not have to pay back the money.

-You might not think it right away, but unconditional cash transfers help people - unlike many conventional aid measures - nsustainably and reliably out of poverty.
-A whole series of scientific studieshas shown that.
-Thus, not only do sustained improvements in areas such as education, health, and savings rates occur, but positive effects on the physical and psychological well-being of recipientsalso occur.
+You might not think it right away, but unconditional cash transfers help people - unlike many conventional aid measures - sustainably and reliably out of poverty.
+A whole series of scientific studies has shown that.
+Thus, not only do occur sustained improvements in areas such as education, health, and saving rates but also positive effects on the physical and psychological well-being of recipients.
 The concern that the money is spent on alcohol or drugs, by the way, is - as studies show again and again - unfounded.

-Money transfers are among the best evaluated approaches to development cooperation.
-Since the beginning, GiveDirectly also attaches great importance to the fact that the projects are scientifically accompanied and carefully evaluated.
+Money transfers are among the best evaluated approaches to development assistance.
+Since its beginning, GiveDirectly attaches a great importance to the fact that the projects are scientifically accompanied and carefully evaluated.
 The organization is also very transparent and cost effective.